callum-hart/mono/docs/final_draft.md

     }
 }

+Figure 4

+The rule-sets no longer compete with one another.
+At each breakpoint the font-size only has one declaration.

 Reshuffling the order of rule-sets no longer changes the outcome, nor does using a selector with stronger specificity:

 @media (max-width: 499px) {